Maternal Child Health Careers/Research Initiatives for Student Enhancement-Undergraduate Program (MCHC/RISE-UP)

 All scholars interested in addressing health disparities and promoting social justice, especially scholars from underrepresented populations in the field of public health, are strongly encouraged to apply.
 Students who are particularly interested in learning more about neurodevelopmental disorders in children are invited to apply to the UC Davis site.

-Scholars are mentored by a UCD faculty member throughout their 6-week summer experience.
+Scholars are mentored by a UC Davis faculty member throughout their 6-week summer experience.
 Learning opportunities for scholars include:

 - Weekly, in-person seminars related to social determinants of health, disability, mental health as well as distance learning with other KKI site partners using the CDC Winnable Battles